Local Offer 2018

 - ICT is used to help some of our pupils access the curriculum; there are interactive white boards, switches and communication aids available in every class.

-- Interpreters and multi cultural workers are engaged as and when necessary to help us communicate with parents whose first language is not English.
+- Interpreters and multi-cultural workers are engaged as and when necessary to help us communicate with parents whose first language is not English.
+Our website can be translated into a number of languages at the click of a button.

 - The first point of contact is the class teacher in lower school and form teachers in upper school and Post 16.
 Teachers have overall responsibility for the welfare of the children or young people in their class.
 They are supported in this role by the senior leadership team and health and social care professionals.